 The MBAi Program is a five-quarter joint degree program between the J.L.
 Kellogg School of Management and the Robert R. McCormick School of Engineering and Applied Science.
 This program integrates machine learning, robotics, computational thinking for business, fintech, introduction to the frontiers of science and technology, and how data science and artificial intelligence are driving innovation.
-Students enroll full-time for five consecutive quarters and are required to complete a Summer internship.
+Students enroll full-time for five quarters and are required to complete a Summer internship.

-MBAi students begin their studies in Pre-Term (September) prior to the Fall Quarter of their first year and are expected to complete the joint degree requirements by the end of the Fall quarter (December) of the following year.
-MBAi students are required to enroll in five quarters as full-time students (minimum 3 credits/quarter) and must complete a 6-12-week work experience during the summer quarter between the first and second years of the MBAi program.
-Upon the completion of the five-quarter degree-program, students earn a Master of Business Administration/Artificial Intelligence from both the J.L Kellogg School of Management and the Robert R. McCormick School of Engineering and Applied Science.
+MBAi students begin their studies in Pre-Term (September) prior to the Fall Quarter of their first year and are expected to complete the joint degree requirements by the end of the Winter quarter (March) of their second program year.
+MBAi students are required to enroll in five quarters as full-time students (minimum 3 credits/quarter) and must complete a 6- 12-week work experience during the summer quarter between the first and second years of the MBAi program.
+Upon completing the program degree requirements, students earn a Master of Business Administration/Artificial Intelligence from the J.L Kellogg School of Management and the Robert R. McCormick School of Engineering and Applied Science.